Hospitality

 Linen replacement should be part of the property’s operating plan rather than an emergency purchase.
 Procurement teams can review replacement needs quarterly or seasonally, especially before peak travel periods when rooms must look fresh and consistent.

 For growing hotel groups and serviced apartment operators, standardising bedding and towels across properties can make reordering easier and help maintain a consistent brand experience.
+You can also request samples from Amstel Linens before committing to larger hospitality orders.

 Conclusion